KissLog-net/KissLog.Documentation/source/on-premises/installation/azure/update-guide.rst

     :alt: Postman Authorization

 .. figure:: images/installation-guide/postman-zipdeploy-response.png
-    :alt: Uploading KissLog.Backend code
+    :alt: Uploading logBee.Backend code

-5. Run the KissLog.Backend App Service
+5. Run the logBee.Backend App Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After KissLog.Backend App Service has been updated, start the App Service then browse to the application URL.
+After logBee.Backend App Service has been updated, start the App Service then browse to the application URL.

-If everything went successful, you will see the KissLog.Backend home page.
+If everything went successful, you will see the logBee.Backend home page.

 .. note::
    | The initial startup is time consuming and can take up to a few minutes.

 .. figure:: images/installation-guide/kisslog-backend-running.png
-    :alt: KissLog Backend home page
+    :alt: logBee.Backend home page

-6. Repeat the steps above for KissLog.Frontend
+6. Repeat the steps above for logBee.Frontend
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Repeat the steps above for the KissLog.Frontend App Service, starting with step 1.
+Repeat the steps above for the logBee.Frontend App Service, starting with step 1.